mviereck/x11docker/README.md

 #Hardware accelerated OpenGL rendering
 Software accelerated OpenGL is available in all provided X servers.
 The image needs an OpenGL implementation to profit from it.
 The easiest way to achieve this is to install package `mesa-utils` in your image.
 Some applications need package `x11-utils` to be installed in image, too.
 Media Players like VLC may also need package `libxv1`.

-Immediate GPU hardware acceleration with option `--gpu` is quite fast and secure to use with a core second X server.
-As for now, it works with options `--X11` and `--hostdisplay` only.
+Immediate GPU hardware acceleration with option `--gpu` is quite fast and secure to use with option `--xorg`.
+As for now, it works with options `--xorg` and `--hostdisplay` only.
 It can get additional speed-up with insecure option `--ipc`.

 Mediate GPU hardware acceleration for OpenGL / GLX with option `--virtualgl` is possible with [VirtualGL](http://www.virtualgl.org/).
-Other than option `--gpu`, it works with xpra and Xephyr, too, but has the drawback to break container isolation from display :0.
+Other than option `--gpu`, it works with `--xpra` and `--xephyr`, too, but has the drawback to break container isolation from display :0.
 For use with trusted images only.
 Needs VirtualGL to be installed on host.

 Using hardware acceleration can degrade or break container isolation.
 Look at table in section "Security".